Retatrutide Long-Term Safety: 2-Year Follow-Up Data from Phase 3 Trials

 TRIUMPH-4 included both participants with and without type 2 diabetes.
 Metabolic improvements were substantial and sustained:

-HbA1c reduction (diabetic participants):
+HbA1c reduction (diabetic participants through 68 weeks):

 • Baseline: 8.1% average